Lotte Chilsung: Expansion abroad

 In 1966, Lotte Chilsung began exporting its Chilsung Cider to Vietnam.
 In 1989, Lotte Chilsung acquired a JAS mark.
 In the late 1990s, the manufacturer grew to be the largest beverage company in Asia, holding 35% of the domestic market share.
 Lotte Chilsung continued to grow signing a contract with Gatorade in 2001.

 By the end of 2024, a Lotte spokesperson claimed overseas sales will make up more than 30% of Chilsung Beverage's total revenue.

 US

 In 2017, Lotte sought to expand their presence in the US beverage market, promoting Cider, Milkis and energy drink Hot6.
-They first began exporting their flavoured soju brand Cheom-cheoreum Soonhari to the US in 2019.
+They first began exporting their flavoured soju brand Chum-Churum Soonhari to the US in 2019.

 China

 In 2016, the South Korean government chose Lotte Skyhill Country Club as the site to install a new advanced anti-missile system, THAAD.
 This led to a sharp rise in anti-Korean sentiment in China, with much of the frustration targeted at Lotte.
 There were widespread boycotts and protests, with employees of a mall in Xuchang protesting Lotte as they sung the Chinese national anthem.

 As a result, Lotte's Chinese business operations suffered greatly, with four out of six of Lotte Confectionery and Lotte Chilsung Beverage's factories in Beijing, Qingdao, Henan and Qingbai shutting down in Q1 2019.
 All of Chilsung Beverage & Lotte Confectionary's Chinese operations had ceased by 2019.

 Despite this difficult diplomatic backdrop, Lotte Chilsung was still able to sell beverages into Chinese markets.
 In 2021, Chilsung sold more than 25 million cans of Milkis to Chinese markets, with Taiwan's consumption increasing 1100% in just a year.
 Between January and August 2022, they had exported over 10 million cans of Milkis to Taiwan.